 Truth is, you don’t actually know what they’re thinking or what’s going on in their life and the far more likely scenario is that it’s got nothing to do with you.

-Be self aware – sure – but also – practicing giving less $#!ts about what other people (may or may not) think about you.
+Be self-aware – sure – but also – practising giving less $#!ts about what other people (may or may not) think about you.

 If someone doesn’t like you, that’s Ok.
 It’s not your job in life to be liked by everyone.